 It’s what I knew I wanted to do from when I was a child.
 I would explore construction sites every time I stumbled across them (still do if I have someone with me to watch my back) built structures with wooden blocks to test them, then carefully disassemble the failed structures to see what caused the failure.
 Dreamed of being an archaeologist long before the name Indiana Jones was a thing.
 All things constructed by humans fascinated me.
 I would disassemble broken electronics just so I could see what secrets were inside them.
 I wanted to know how everything worked.

-It was a drafting class I took in high school as a Senior that gave me an avenue into my chosen profession.
+It was a drafting class I took in high school as a senior that gave me an avenue into my chosen profession.
 It had never occurred to me that everything man built had to be documented first.
-This is true even today, especially today, with the ease of design using computer assisted drafting; even simple projects benefit from time spent designing in advance.
-Every piece of furniture purchased at IKEA has a set of documents to illustrate it’s assemblage; and every page of those documents has to be handwritten by somebody.
+This is true even today, especially today, with the ease of design using computer assisted drafting.
+Even simple projects benefit from time spent designing in advance of construction or fabrication.
+Every piece of furniture purchased at IKEA has a set of documents to illustrate it’s assemblage; and every page of those documents has to be created by somebody.
 The illustrations have to be crafted by somebody with an eye for what perspective will best show how the assembly occurs.

 It takes a college degree to become an architect these days.
 If you want to be a structural engineer it takes a degree and 10 years of apprenticeship.
 I couldn’t afford college without work, so I took classes for drafting from a local trade school, and eventually ended up moving my family to Austin to be near a university with an architecture program.

-When my wife got pregnant, I gave up the idea of college and taught myself enough architecture to pass the exam, then worked for architecture firms long enough to qualify to take it.
-It used to be possible to apprentice your way into a license.
-This was almost universally true, being the method that most professionals learned their trade in previous centuries.
-Texas was one of the last states to allow this form of training.
+When the Wife got pregnant, I gave up the idea of college and taught myself enough architecture to pass the exam, then worked for architecture firms long enough to qualify to take the exam.
+This was the apprenticeship approach to earning a professional license, a common practice in years gone by.
+For centuries apprenticeship was the only way to earn the right to call yourself an engineer or an architect, and Texas was one of the last states to allow this form of professional training.

 I just made it in under the wire, having to retake the only portion of the exam I failed after the new rules went into effect.
-Funny thing was, I knew I had failed while reviewing my work walking to the car after the exam ended.
-It took 6 months for the state to inform me of this fact, and by the time I went back in to retake the exam the next year, it was given on computers instead of requiring applicants to draw everything by hand.
+Funny thing was, I figured out that I had failed that portion of the exam while reviewing my work walking to the car after the exam ended.
+It took 6 months for the state to inform me of this fact, and by the time I went back in to retake the exam the next year it was given on computers instead of requiring applicants to draw everything by hand.